PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level13.md

 ls -lah
 ```

-At this time, `data5.bin` was found so we continue with this file.
+At this time, `data5.bin` was found so I continue with this file.

 ```bash
 file data5.bin